New Zealand and other countries have formal arrangements that make it easier for people to use their qualifications overseas.

 Framework recognition is called referencing.
 It involves comparing frameworks to find out where a qualification from one framework fits into another.

-People can also ask a country's credentialing agency to recognise their qualifications.
-In New Zealand, NZQA is the credentialing agency.
+In addition to recognition arrangements, people can also ask a country's credentialing agency to recognise their qualifications.